ip3143/RC4-Decryption-Circuit/README.md

 ### Steps
 1. Clone this repository.

-2. Open the Quartus project file in /project and compile.
+2. Open the Quartus project file and compile.

-3. Load the .sof onto the DE1-SoC board using the Quartus Programmer.
+3. Load the .sof in /output_files onto the DE1-SoC board using the Quartus Programmer.